Terriao/OpenJND/README.md

 Jiang et al/
 ```

 Each method directory contains the available language ports (MATLAB / Python / C++) and a method-specific entry point.
+Function names follow each method's reference code — see each subdirectory README for the exact signature.

 ### Clone